larpchronicles/rules/chronicles-rulebook.md

 Increases the characters Mana Pool by 10 points.
 Mana Points are expended to cast Spells.
 Mana Pool Points are refreshed upon a successful Rest.

 ## Blood Magic
-Blood Magic reduces a character's Mana Point cap to 25% of their maximum Mana Points (rounded down).
-However, Blood Mages are able replenish their Mana Points (up to their new maximum Mana Points) with the Exsanguinate ability.
-Blood Mages cannot use memorization, and are ineligble for the bonus Mana Points associated with it.
+Blood Magic reduces a character's Mana Point cap to 40% of their maximum Mana Points (rounded down).
+However, Blood Mages are able to replenish their Mana Points (up to their new maximum Mana Points) with the Exsanguinate ability.
+Blood mages are not required to allocate Mana Points to specific schools, though they are still limited to being able to cast only from schools for which they have purchased the Initiation skill.
+Blood Mages cannot use memorization, and are ineligible for the bonus Mana Points associated with it.

 ## Exsanguinate
 This allows a character to perform an exsanguination on a recently-dead corpse to increase their current Mana Points by 5.
 "Doing so requires a 3 count of 1 I exsanguinate, 2 I exsanguinate, 3 I exsanguinate".
 Upon completion, the character's current Mana Points are increased by 5.
 This does not allow a character to increase their current Mana Points above their maximum Mana Point cap.
 The target of this ability must be a creature that had a metabolism and is currently in its Death count.
 Note: Similar to Entrap Spirit, this ability may be used on the corpse of an NPC that did not wait to be searched, Entrapped, or Exsanguinated.
 Under these circumstances, the player must inform the mod marshal that they intend to use this ability on the mod, or immediately after its use.